Affiliate links on Android Authority may earn us a commission. Learn more.

 Specs are not too shabby considering this device’s base configuration comes with an Intel Core m3 process, but you can upgrade that to an i5 or i7 chip.
 RAM sits comfortably at 8/16GB, and storage starts at 64GB.
 It’s great for road warriors and portability junkies.
 Not to mention it also has support for a stylus, but that will also cost you extra.

 The Google Pixelbook Go is not always the best, but that is exactly its lure.
-These sacrifices lower the MSRP, which is a breath of fresh air considering the best Google Chromebooks are commonly very expensive.
+These sacrifices lower the MSRP, but this can be good considering the best Google Chromebooks are usually expensive.
 But it’s also not cheap enough to place it under the competition.
-It’s still made of magnesium and Corning Gorilla Glass.
+The laptop is made of magnesium and Corning Gorilla Glass.
 The backlit keyboard is great, and the display can come in both HD or 4K configurations.